gavinnewin/pokedex/README.md

 # Pokédex App

-A dynamic Pokédex built with TypeScript, HTML, CSS, and Vite.
+A dynamic Pokédex built with  with HTML, CSS, and JavaScript.
 This project displays the first 151 Pokémon from the PokéAPI.
 Users can search for specific Pokémon, view base stats, and see additional details in a modal popup.
 All images are locally hosted and styled with a responsive design.

 ![Screenshot of Pokédex](./screenshots/main.png)